emmajanedrews/base-template/_posts/2017-10-20-getting-a-new-home-is-possible-even-with-limited-funds.md

 Today I want to share some information about a new program we’re offering through the Chenoa Fund.

 This program is a great way for people who lack the money required for a home purchase to be able to make their move.
-Using this program, you can obtain the necessary 3.5% down payment on a FHA mortgage as a gift.
+Using this program, you can obtain the necessary 3.5% down payment on an FHA mortgage as a gift.

 {% include pullquote.html %}